 Fall · Sep–Nov

+Foliage Peak Is Something Else.
 Late September through mid-October, the Green Mountains put on a show that is genuinely hard to describe.
-Foliage peak is among our most sought-after dates of the year — plan well ahead.
+The most sought-after dates of the year — plan well ahead.

-Booking directly at warmbrookfarm.com through our OwnerRez-powered checkout gives you our best available rate — the same stay costs more on Airbnb or VRBO once their service fees are added.
-You also get a direct line to the hosts from the moment you book, which matters when you have a question before arrival, want a restaurant recommendation, or need something sorted quickly during your stay.
+Same Stay.
+Better Rate.
+Booking directly at warmbrookfarm.com through our secure OwnerRez checkout gives you the best available rate — the same stay costs more on Airbnb or VRBO once their service fees are added.
+Direct booking also means a direct line from the moment you reserve: for questions before arrival, restaurant recommendations, or anything that comes up during the stay.

-Check-in is at 3:00 PM.
-Check-out is at 12:00 Noon.
+Check-In at 3:00 PM.
+Check-Out at 12:00 Noon.
 A 2-night minimum applies to most stays, with a 3-night minimum for select holidays.
 The booking calendar reflects current availability and all minimums automatically.

 Plan Your Vermont Stay

-Check availability, view current rates, and book direct for our best price — no platform fees, no middleman.
+Check availability, view current rates, and book direct for the best price — no platform fees, no middleman.

 Browse the photo gallery · Read guest reviews · Visit the FAQ · See things to do nearby